Last Update: 5/15/23

 Doctors set their fees and hospitals can charge a high price because both are in business to make a profit.
 Your claim must include all your medical expenses if you want them to be covered by the insurance claim.
 However, insurance adjusters are not interested in the reasons that your surgeon set his or her rate at a high amount.
 Insurance companies have their own way of looking at health care charges.
 Because of this, you may have a huge fight on your hands over whether or not that bill should be paid, and if so, how much will be covered.

 For example, one of the most common injuries that arise out of a slip and fall are ankle injuries.
 These include breaks, sprains, fractures, and even pain.
-The cost of doctors visits, treatment, and pain medication add up quickly and may be devastating to a victim who is forced to incur these expenses.
+The cost of doctor visits, treatment, and pain medication add up quickly and may be devastating to a victim who is forced to incur these expenses.
 Knowing how to handle a dispute with an insurance adjuster who is trying to avoid compensating a victim for his or her treatment can make a huge difference to the outcome of the claim itself.

 Additionally, insurance companies have comparable charges in your area for the health care services you received.
 If your claim is much higher than those comparables, expect a challenge to that claim item.
 Hint: talk to the business office of that physician, clinic or hospital.
 They may be able to help you deal with the insurance adjuster and get the bill amount respected and paid.